dsp2003/clef/README.md

 + [N] Water Cooler can be used as 16-slot storage container

 + [N] Outpost Water Cooler can be used as 9-slot storage container

++ [N] Water and Healing water will spawn in Water Cooler and Outpost Water cooler in previously unvisited worlds

 + [M] Removed protection from randomly generated dungeons.
 Explaination: they weren't designed to use shields in the first place, and lots of players has already experienced problems with being unable to even access their front entrances, "thanks" to randomly generated ground obstacles, which also went under protection of the shield